josevnz/rpm_query/Unit testing, packaging an application that can query the RPM database with Python.md

     unittest.main()
 ```

-I strongly recommend you read [official unittest documentation](https://docs.python.org/3/library/unittest.html) for more details, as there is so much more unit testing than this simple code, like [mock testing](https://docs.python.org/3/library/unittest.mock.html) (useful for more complex dependency scenarios)
+I strongly recommend you read [official unittest documentation](https://docs.python.org/3/library/unittest.html) for more details, as there's so much more unit testing than this simple code, like [mock testing](https://docs.python.org/3/library/unittest.mock.html), which is particularly useful for complex dependency scenarios.

-# Using QueryHelper wrapper class, parse command line arguments with Argparse
+# QueryHelper and Argparse

-And then using this class to query the RPM database becomes very easy.
+You can use the `QueryHelper` wrapper class and parse command-line arguments with Argparse.
+Using this class to query the RPM database becomes very easy.
 A few things to note with the code below:

-* With [argparse](https://docs.python.org/3/library/argparse.html) we can have complete control of command line options, with help and default values.
-Doing this from Bash requires more glue code and is still not as complete as the python code (take a look how the limit is validated with ```__is_valid_limit__``` function imported from the file [reporter/__init__.py](https://github.com/josevnz/rpm_query/blob/main/reporter/__init__.py)
+* With [argparse](https://docs.python.org/3/library/argparse.html), we can have complete control of command-line options, complete with a help message and default values.

 ```python=
 #!/usr/bin/env python